Bělá pod Bezdězem: Sights

 In 1337, building of the town walls was finished.
 Their fragments have been preserved to this day.
 Bělá Castle was built on the place of a former fortress in 1582–1615.
-Today it serves as a museum.
+Today it houses a museum.

 The former Augustinian convent was built in 1345.
 Today, there are flats in the convent buildings.
-The Baroque Church of St. Wenceslaus was built next to the monastery in 1708–1712.
+The Church of Saint Wenceslaus was built next to the monastery in the Baroque style in 1708–1712.